stfc/PSyclone/doc/profiling.rst

 Profiling in Scripts - ProfileRegionTransform
 ---------------------------------------------
-Most flexibility is possible by using the profiler transformation explicitly in a transformation script.
+The greatest flexibility is achieved by using the profiler transformation explicitly in a transformation script.
 The script takes either a single AST Node or a list of AST Nodes as argument, and will insert a Profile Node into the AST, with the